• Skip to primary navigation

 Tweet

-Want to make it ASAP instead of leaving it to cook while you're out?
+Want to make it ASAP instead of the crockpot?
 Click here for the stovetop version of Whole30 Zuppa Toscana!

 Like I said, this is the easiest version you'll find on the internet!
 A lot of Whole30 versions require you to make your own sausage, upping the ingredient list, and thickening it with grain free flours, also upping the ingredient list and time prepping.